wg12385/MLNMR_smash_18/README.md

    * Atoms with 3D coordinates
    * R factor $\leq$ 0.05
    * No unresolved errors
-2. From this initial set,
+2. From this initial set, 1,000 structures were randomly selected
+3. All 1,000 structures were geometry optimised, although not all successfully.
+Due to errors in the structures many failed the DFT optimisation.
+4. The 874 structures which successfully optimised were then put into DFT NMR calculations to give the NMR parameters

 ### Dataset 3